Advertisement

 To be clear, everyday gas and bloating are completely normal—but the latter often leads to discomfort, which can be pretty frustrating.

 And you'll know if you experience more than the occasional bloat.
-Allow Mary Pardee, N.D., to paint the picture: "After breakfast, your stomach feels a bit distended, you feel gassy, you feel bloated, and it doesn't go anywhere," the functional medicine doctor (who specializes in integrative treatments for gastrointestinal conditions) says on today's episode of the mindbodygreen podcast.
+Allow Mary Pardee, N.D., to paint the picture: "After breakfast, your stomach feels a bit distended, you feel gassy, you feel bloated, and it doesn't go anywhere," the functional medicine doctor (who specializes in integrative treatments for gastrointestinal conditions) says on this episode of the mindbodygreen podcast.

 "Then you eat lunch, and it gets worse, and now you actually have some pain and discomfort, maybe some cramping," she continues.
 "People will tell me, 'Before I go to bed at night, I feel nine months' pregnant.
 I don't even have an appetite because I feel so full.'
 That's what we call bloating."